reifyhealth/specmonstah/README.md

 ent types.

-Ent types are represented as nodes in the Specmonstah graph (let's abbreviate that with _SG_).
-Ent types have directed edges to their instances.
+Ent types are represented as nodes in the Specmonstah graph (let's abbreviate that with _SG_), with directed edges going from ent types to their instances.
 It's rare that you'll interact with ent types directly.

 **Ent.** An ent is an instance of an ent type.
-They have a name (`:t0, :u0`, etc), and reference other ents.
+Ents have names (`:t0, :u0`, etc), and reference other ents.
 They're represented as nodes in the SG, with directed edges going from ents to the ents they reference; there's a directed edge from `:tl0` to `:u0` because `:tl0`